ruby-processing/ruby-processing.github.io/_posts/2015-11-21-windows_started.md

 ### Setup

 Setting JRubyArt for the first time, can seem a bit involved (especially if you are addicted to rvm or rbenv).
 The JRubyArt gem relies on JRuby-9.0.4.0+, Processing-3.0.1, and a handful of other dependencies.
-Here's how to get them all installed and working on the Mac.
+Here's how to get them all installed and working on Windows.

-Install homebrew, wget, java (1.8+)
+Install wget, java (1.8+), and some version of ruby-2.1+ preferably jruby-9.0.4.0.

 ### Processing

 You can check to see what platforms are supported [here][platforms].
-Download Processing-3.0.1+ from the [official website][official] and install it.
-When you're done, make sure that the resulting app is located in your /Applications directory.
+Download Processing-3.0.1+ from the [official website][official] and install, prefer to install in say `C:/Java/Processing` ie folders without special characters or spaces.
+When you're done, make sure to take note of the directory you installed the app to complete the configuration.
 Fire up processing, and use the processing ide to install the sound and video libraries as these are no longer included in the download (but you will surely want them):-

 `Sketch/Import Library/Add Library/Video` _ide menu_

 ### JRuby

 It is possible to run JRubyArt without a system install of jruby and given the current state of rbenv and rvm support or lack of it for jruby-9.0.4.0 it may be better to defer a system install of jruby until things settle down.
 However you probably need a jruby install to use JRubyArt with other gems eg toxiclibs.
-There is a bitanami installer for [jruby-9.0.4.0][bitnami] or you may prefer a homebrew install for jruby-9.0.3.0.
-I haven't tried either as a linux user.
+There is bitnami installer for [jruby-9.0.4.0][bitnami] but I haven't tried it as linux use (Archlinux linux distro has unbeatable support for both jruby and processing).

 ### JRubyArt